 Use a tumor marker (e.g., CD20 in this example) to identify cells of interest and to proceed with cell segmentation, scoring, and batch analysis approaches.
 Select CD20-positive cells for the analysis.

 NOTE: For example, in the DLBCL samples analyzed here, the setting and parameters that are defined for cell segmentation are based on nuclear size and intensity but are specific to the image analysis software used (e.g., a DAPI mean pixel intensity of at least 0.05; size in between 80 - 320 pixels, with a splitting sensitivity at 2 [this is a software-specific parameter which relies heavily on the morphology of the tumor: for small tumor cells, splitting of 0.7 - 1 is appropriate; for large tumor cells, splitting can be adjusted up to 4]).

-After segmentation, request a qualified pathologist to review the segmentation map to ensure the fidelity of the intended segmentation approach5.
-Review individual images, and decide if cell segmentation is adequate, or if additional tissue segmentation is required to select regions enriched for tumor cells/stroma/necrosis.
-If additional segmentation is required, then select appropriate control regions and check that the image analysis software can correctly identify such regions.
+8.1.4.
+Request for qualified pathologist to review individual images and decide whether tissue segmentation is required to select tumor cell enriched regions and exclude regions with necrosis and abundant reactive cells.
+If additional tissue segmentation is required, then select appropriate control regions (such as tumor cells/stroma/necrosis) and check that the image analysis software can correctly identify such regions.
+8.1.5.
+Proceed with cell segmentation after tissue segmentation (if any), request a qualified pathologist to review the cell segmentation map to ensure the fidelity of the intended segmentation approach5.

+8.1.6.
 Determine the most biologically/clinically appropriate method of analysis for a given biomarker of interest (e.g., percentage positivity, or mean intensity per cell).